xbokmd/plastilinn/docs/xBoK/sections/Functions.md

   In essence, the Person/Functions model is a critical aspect of business design.
 It helps to structure the business, optimize its operations, and ensure that every stakeholder is contributing effectively to its success.
 It also provides a foundation for other business modeling concepts, such as process mapping and workflow design, by defining who does what in the business.
 - ## 👉 Examples
   ### Space X
-  - #function Strategy definition
+  👔#function Strategy definition
   Setting the strategic direction and vision for the company

-  - #function High level decision making
+  👔#function High level decision making
   Making high-level decisions regarding technology development, investments, and partnerships

-  - #function Operational oversight
+  👔#function Operational oversight

   Overseeing the overall operations and performance of Space X

-  - #function Leadership and team motivation
+  👔#function Leadership and team motivation

   Leading and inspiring the team to achieve ambitious goals

-  - #function Stakeholder engagement
+  👔#function Stakeholder engagement

   Engaging with stakeholders, including government agencies, investors, and customers

-  - #function Public representation
+  👔#function Public representation

   Representing Space X in public events, conferences, and media appearances

-  - #function Industry collaboration
+  👔#function Industry collaboration

   Collaborating with other industry leaders and organizations to advance space exploration and technology